Danko-Lab/clipnet_k562/README.md

 # Analysis of transcription initiation models in K562

 This repo contains code to analyse a couple different transcription initiation models in K562.
-Notably, we implement fine tuning to adapt CLIPNET models CLIPNET (trained in LCLs) to K562 and compare the ability of CLIPNET to predict MPRA SNP effects against ProCapNet, a transcription initiation model natively trained in K562, and Enformer, a multitask model trained on many K562 epigenetic tracks.
+Notably, we implement fine tuning to adapt CLIPNET models (trained in LCLs) to K562 and compare the ability of CLIPNET to predict MPRA SNP effects against ProCapNet, a transcription initiation model natively trained in K562, and Enformer, a multitask model trained on many K562 epigenetic tracks.

 ## Code dependencies